-The drillhole database was loaded into Leapfrog Geo® software version 6.0 to check for overlapping intervals, duplicate intervals, intervals exceeding collar maximum depth, and other issues relating to the database construction.
-The software did not identify any issues with the drillhole database during the mechanical audit.
+The drillhole database was loaded into Leapfrog Geo® software version 2021.1.3 to check for overlapping intervals, duplicate intervals, intervals exceeding collar maximum depth, and other issues relating to the database construction.
+The software identified two overlapping interval errors in the assay table (Table 12-1).
+All of the issues identified in the mechanical audit are in the 2020-2021 drillholes.